google/personfinder/ui/README.md

 ## Deployment

-You can run `tools/ui buildtoae` to compile the React app into language-specific bundles and automatically move them (and static resources, like icons) to the Django app's static directory.
+You can run `tools/ui buildtoae` to compile the React app into bundles (one for each language Person Finder supports, i.e., `en-bundle.js`, `es-bundle.js`, etc.) and automatically move them (and static resources, like icons) to the Django app's static directory.

 ## CSS